nla-group/ABBA-LSTM/readme.md

 file for details

 ## References
 [1] S. Elsworth and S. Güttel.
-LSTMs for Time Series Prediction: A Symbolic
+LSTMs for Time Series Forecasting: A Symbolic
     Approach.
 (In Preparation.)